yofukashino/BetterDiscordPlugins/README.md

 ### Lister

-List all your plugins and theme using a slash command.
+List all of your plugins and themes using a slash command.

-You can specify if you want either only disabled or enabled add-ons.
+You also have the option to only list enabled plugins/themes or disabled plugins/themes.

 Raw Link:
 [Lister.plugin.js](https://raw.githubusercontent.com/Tharki-God/BetterDiscordPlugins/master/Lister.plugin.js)